 But have you thought much about your pantry?

 If you’re like most Americans, you probably have a decent store of canned goods and other non perishables hanging around your kitchen.
-And that doesn’t even approach all the food you have in your refrigerator and freezer.
+That doesn’t even approach all the food you have in your refrigerator and freezer.
+So what do you do?
+Create an inventory, make a plan, eat with intention.
+Let’s dig a little deeper.

-While you may keep a careful inventory of our furniture, books, and electronic devices, you probably forget about your food storage.
-If you don’t really buy a lot of excess food, congratulations.
-But if you believe in emergency supplies, you’ll need to do some counting and sorting.
+While you may keep a careful inventory of your furniture, books, and electronics, you probably forget about your food .
+If you don’t buy a lot of excess food, congratulations, but you’re a rare breed.
+That’s why completing a food inventory is a great place to start.
+Before you can decide what to do, you need to know what you have.

 To stay organized, divide your list into the following categories: